deonna/ToDone/README.md

 using custom event listeners, using the backstack [which I didn't experiment with, but learned about after reading a few StackOverflow posts.

-- There were a couple of areas I thought would be challenging, but turned out not to be:
+There were a couple of areas I thought would be challenging, but turned out not to be:

-- SQLite DB configruation and transactions were surprisingly simple, as well as creating a custom ArrayAdapter.
+- SQLite DB configuration and transactions were surprisingly simple, as well as creating a custom ArrayAdapter.
 The Android Activity lifecycle and figuring out which methods I needed to hook into wasn't difficult to figure out, either.